M1ngiii/ds-practice-2025/docs/README.md

 - **E** (CheckCardFraud) - TV calls `FD.RunEventE` after both threads join, passing TV's post-C VC
 - **F** (GenerateSuggestions) - FD calls `SG.GenerateSuggestions` from within `RunEventE`

-The orchestrator makes a single `TV.ExecuteFlow()` call; it does not track or merge VCs itself.
+The orchestrator makes a single `TV.ExecuteFlow()` call.
+It does not track or merge VCs itself.
 The final VC bubbles back through FD → TV → Orchestrator.
 On cleanup, each service validates the final VC has no rollback via `ClearOrder`.

 ### Event Dependency DAG